Streets and Lanes, Gutters and Kennels

 Today, we complain that the sidewalks are our responsibility.
 In 1800, it went out to the middle of the street.
 Every inhabitant of the city in possession of any house, building or lot fronting any street or lane, “shall at his or her own proper charge and expence, or at the expence of the person whose tenant he or she is, well and sufficiently keep and maintain in good repair, and level, pitch and pave so much of the same street or lane as shall be between such house or lot and the middle of the street or lane opposite thereto …”

-1 thoughts on “Streets and Lanes, Gutters and Kennels
+One response to “Streets and Lanes, Gutters and Kennels”

 Leave a Reply